jaygrossman/jaygrossman.github.io/_posts/2024-01-10-scoring-bowling-game-in-python.md

         return total_score
 ```

+<h2>Testing it works</h2>

-<p>We'll use the first picture above that came from a recent session when I took Jenna bowling at a nearby bowling place (<a href="https://bowlero.com/location/bowlero-fair-lawn" target="_blank">Bowlero</a>) to test our class:</p>
+<p>First I created a few easy tests where all the rolls are the same.
+Then I used the first picture above that came from a recent session when I took Jenna bowling at a nearby bowling place (<a href="https://bowlero.com/location/bowlero-fair-lawn" target="_blank">Bowlero</a>).</p>

 ```python
 class TestBowlingGame(unittest.TestCase):